 But with that thought in mind, let’s talk about how to set yourself up for less donkey work, more time spent at the happy hour events, and, of course, an overall improved buyer journey.

 How?
 It’s easy.
-Before you even pack your bag for the event, you’ll set up a form and a list within Pardot to capture the event data live from the floor.
+Before you even pack your bag for the event, you’ll set up a form and a list within (Pardot) Account Engagement to capture the event data live from the floor.
 To set up that form attached to a list, follow these simple steps:

-- Log-in to Pardot on Salesforce and click on ‘Content’.
+- Log in to Account Engagement/Pardot on Salesforce and click on ‘Content’.

 - Within Content, you will see ‘Forms’.
 Go there.